james-huang/james-huang.github.io/about.md

 ---

-James is an engineer.
+James is a software engineer.
 If you have feedback about this blog you can reach his gmail "hng.jms".
 More will come here in the future.

 If you enjoyed reading this blog, you can go ahead and subscribe to new posts.
 Theoretically speaking this will only happen at most once a month.
 Realistically speaking you will be lucky to get one email a year.